unlaunch/documentation/_docs/features/audit-log.md

 description: This page will help you to show history
 ---

-# Activity
+# Activity (aka Audit Log)

-## Overview
-This page shows the recent activity of all users.
-Activity is maintaining history.
-It logs which user performs what action in Unlaunch.
-In simple words, It shows history.

-Viewing Activity
+Acitivity (or audit log) shows a record of events and changes across your project.
+Anytime, you or a member of your team changes anything (e.g. create / edit flag, update rules, etc.), the activity is recorded and can be seen on the 'Activity' page.
+Activity logs capture *who* performed an activity, *what* activity was performed, and the *time* if was performed.

-To view activity, click on **‘Activity’** in the right sidebar.
-You can see all logs are displayed.
+To view activity, click on **Activity** in the right sidebar.
+You will be able to see all changes to your project.

 <div class="justify-content-center">
     <img src="/assets/img/audit-log.png" alt="Audit log"/>